vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 </OverviewCard>

-> The [orderForm](https://developers.vtex.com/docs/guides/orderform-fields) is the main object processed by the [Checkout](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview) and it stores a lot of contextual information about an order.
-The orderForm fields will be present in most of OMS's API calls.
+> The [orderForm](https://developers.vtex.com/docs/guides/orderform-fields) is the main object processed by [Checkout](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview), and it stores a lot of contextual information about an order.
+The orderForm fields will be present in most OMS API calls.

 <OverviewCard icon='SearchDetails'>

-### Retrieving order’s details
+### Retrieving order details

-You can fetch information related to orders in multiple ways and about specific topics.
-To know more about retrieving orders’ content, see the links below.
+You can fetch information about orders in multiple ways and about specific topics.
+To learn more about retrieving order content, see the links below.

 #### Orders